 - The developer performs an action using the Azure AD token, such as

-- Kubernetes validates the token with Azure Active Directory and fetches the developer's group memberships.
+- Kubernetes validates the token with Azure AD and fetches the developer's group memberships.

-- Kubernetes role-based access control (RBAC) and cluster policies are applied.
+- Kubernetes RBAC and cluster policies are applied.

-- Developer's request is successful or not based on previous validation of Azure AD group membership and Kubernetes RBAC and policies.
+- Developer's request is successful based on previous validation of Azure AD group membership and Kubernetes RBAC and policies.

 To create an AKS cluster that uses Azure AD, see Integrate Azure Active Directory with AKS.

-Best practice guidance - Use Kubernetes RBAC to define the permissions that users or groups have to resources in the cluster.
+Define user or group permissions to cluster resources with Kubernetes RBAC.
 Create roles and bindings that assign the least amount of permissions required.
-Integrate with Azure AD so any change in user status or group membership is automatically updated and access to cluster resources is current.
+Integrate with Azure AD to automatically update any user status or group membership change and keep access to cluster resources current.

-In Kubernetes, you can provide granular control of access to resources in the cluster.
-Permissions can be defined at the cluster level, or to specific namespaces.
-You can define what resources can be managed, and with what permissions.
-These roles are the applied to users or groups with a binding.
+In Kubernetes, you provide granular access control to cluster resources.
+You define permissions at the cluster level, or to specific namespaces.
+You determine what resources can be managed and with what permissions.
+You then apply these roles to users or groups with a binding.
 For more information about Roles, ClusterRoles, and Bindings, see Access and identity options for Azure Kubernetes Service (AKS).

-As an example, you can create a Role that grants full access to resources in the namespace named finance-app, as shown in the following example YAML manifest:
+As an example, you create a role with full access to resources in the namespace named finance-app, as shown in the following example YAML manifest:

 kind: Role apiVersion: rbac.authorization.k8s.io/v1 metadata: name: finance-app-full-access-role namespace: finance-app rules: - apiGroups: [""] resources: ["*"] verbs: ["*"]

-A RoleBinding is then created that binds the Azure AD user firstname.lastname@example.org to the RoleBinding, as shown in the following YAML manifest:
+You then create a RoleBinding and bind the Azure AD user firstname.lastname@example.org to the RoleBinding, as shown in the following YAML manifest:

 kind: RoleBinding apiVersion: rbac.authorization.k8s.io/v1 metadata: name: finance-app-full-access-role-binding namespace: finance-app subjects: - kind: User name: email@example.com apiGroup: rbac.authorization.k8s.io roleRef: kind: Role name: finance-app-full-access-role apiGroup: rbac.authorization.k8s.io